-The genesis for the Commission developing an island annexation program is drawn from an annexation proposal filed by the City in 2008 involving a residential lot located within a substantially surrounded island near Napa State Hospital.
-The review of this particular proposal, notably, prompted a broader policy discussion among Commissioners with respect to a collective interest to pursue more proactive measures in eliminating entire unincorporated islands rather than continuing the practice of incremental reductions.
-In conveying this sentiment to pursue more proactive measures, the City responded affirmatively and pledged its commitment to partner with the Commission on an island annexation program while noting its preference for the proposal on file move forward given other timing considerations.
-The Commission agreed to move forward and approved the proposal on February 2, 2009 with the explicit expectation City and Commission would begin work on a joint island annexation program.2
+In 2008, the Commission received a proposal from the City seeking the annexation of a single residential parcel located in an established substantially surrounded island located near the intersection of Imola Avenue and Parrish Road.
+In initially reviewing the proposal, and in response to Commissioner input, staff communicated to the City the Commission's interest in pursuing more proactive measures in eliminating entire unincorporated islands rather than continuing the practice of incremental reductions.
+The City responded affirmatively to the Commission and pledged its commitment to partner with the Commission on an island annexation program while noting its preference for the proposal on file move forward given timing considerations for the affected landowner.
+The Commission ultimately agreed to move forward and approved the proposal on February 2, 2009 with the stated expectation City and Commission staff would begin work on a joint island annexation program for future presentation.